DataDog/hiring-engineers/answers.md

 * [x] "Alert" with threshold of 800 over the past 5 minutes.
 * [x] "Warning" with threshold of 500 over the past 5 minutes.
   ![warning_alert](screenshots/3-monitor-alert-warning.png)
-* [x] Notify myself if there is No Data over the past 10 minutes.
+* [x] Notify if there is No Data over the past 10 minutes.
   ![nodata](screenshots/3-monitor-nodata.png)

 ### Metric Monitor message for my custom metric.